BruceCaldwell/mail-foo/README.md

 Mail Remix
 ========

-Bring your WordPress emails to the next level with HTML Templates.
+Take your WordPress emails to the next level with HTML Templates.
 Replacement Codes, Shortcodes, Markdown, Inline PHP, and more!